-The proposed commercial development is expected to consist of concrete, wood or steel framed oneand/or two-story structures utilizing slab on grade construction with associated streets, landscape areas, and utilities.
-The current development plans include four (4) building pads positioned throughout the site.
+The proposed commercial development is expected to consist of concrete, wood or steel framed one-and/or two-story structures utilizing slab on grade construction with associated streets, landscape areas, and utilities.
+The current development plans include one (1) building pad positioned in the northeastern portion of the site.
+The plans provided by you were utilized in our exploration and form the base for our Geotechnical Map, Plate 1.